endymion1818/deliciousreverie/src/pages/post/encapsulation-vs-inheritance-ui-components.md

 Broadly speaking, the main differing opinions on this argue that the results of your functions should be bound to that function only, and not have any effect on anything outside that variable (this is _encapsulation_), versus the idea that it's OK for things to _inherit_, or to have an effect that carries on across multiple functions.

 I'm weighing into this discussion on a different level to most.
 In this post, I'm not talking about encapsulation and inheritance as it pertains to object-oriented programming, although the principles are the same.
-I'm chiefly interested in frontend web development, and here I'm going to talk about these principles and how they've impacted my recent work.
+I'm chiefly interested in UI components, and here I'm going to talk about these principles and how they've impacted my recent work.

 The basic tenet of CSS assumes inheritance.
 It's in the name: _Cascading_ Style Sheets.
 If you started your web development career from this angle, then you're probably quite used to seeing things like: